Facts At A Glance

 - Maryland State Department of Education (Early Childhood Education: Liberal Arts and Technology; Elementary Education: Liberal Arts and Technology; Middle School Education: Liberal Arts and Technology)

-- National Accrediting Agency for Clinical Laboratory Sciences (Medical Technology Program)
+- National Accrediting Agency for Clinical Laboratory Sciences (Medical Laboratory Science Program)

 - National Council for Accreditation of Teacher Education (Teacher Education Programs)